Do you know that uneasy feeling, of not being in control of something?

-Many of us spent hundred of hours to shape their collection, rip it, rip it twice,
+Many of us spent hundred of hours to shape our audio collection.

-Usually most of the people just simply copy/paste (using MS explorer) the stuff from one disk to another.
+Usually most people (I know) just simply copy/paste the data from one disk to another.

 Over time that'll be done many times.
 You keep copying your data back and forth.

-30 files.
 And guess what.
 Not any of them belonged to the same album.
+That means about

 What if you downloaded your tracks??

-Bottom line.
-I concluded that I need to improve my data handling process.
+This experience kept me thinking: I need to improve my data management process.

-The goal is to make 100% (or close to it) sure that no data loss can occur.
+The new goal now is to make 100% (or close to it) sure that no data loss can occur.

-The whole process must become an automated process.
+The whole process must become an automated process - as much as possible.

-Because laziness and ignorance is creeping in sooner or later.
-I can't avoid it.
+I have to.
+Laziness and ignorance will be creeping in sooner or later.
+It can't be avoided.

-Perhaps those of you reading this until now, ask yourself
+Perhaps those of you still reading this article, ask yourself